TLBdev/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM(document object model) is is a language agnostic object that is a model of the document(HTML)

 2. What is an event?

+    Anything that happens on or to your application

 3. What is an event listener?

+    A peice of code that sets a response for a given event.

 4. Why would we convert a NodeList into an Array?

+    to gain acces to array methods other than .forEach()

 5. What is a component?

+    A peice of code that can be reused to avoid re-typing and save time.

 ### Git Set up